naritai/personal-web-page/content/experience/nordclan.md

   - Enzyme
 ---

-I’ve been working on a CRM system for a company producing electric and thermal energy.
-The product is focused around inspecting/logging equipment parts to support reliability, detect equipment quality of work, analyze data in charts, make detours in a factory.
-The main goal is to improve efficiency for detours and inspection of the equipment.
+At Nord Clan I had the chance to meet clever and interesting people with a great sense of humor (thanks God).
+In addition, there was an interesting project, a CRM system for a company producing electric and thermal energy.
+It was a huge project, written in React/Redux stack, and a wide field for refactoring.
+I revamped a ton of components, tables, charts, monstrous reducers, and stayed alive. 🏄🏻‍♂️